HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 To try it out, you can call any API that has a `richTextAs` query parameter, and set its value to your processor name.

-For example, if you use the `AlwaysHelloRichtextProcessor`, since its `getProcessorName` method returns `alwayshello`, if you do an API and set `richTextAs=alwayshello`, you should get the following JSON value for the Rich Text fields:
+For example, if you use the `AlwaysHelloRichtextProcessor`, since its `getProcessorName` method returns `alwayshello`, if you do an API and set `richTextAs=alwayshello`, you should get the following JSON value for the `richtext` fields:

 ```json
 {